sayefsakin/halide_notes/Evaluations/traveler_intro/TravelerIntro.md

 At the bottom left is the **Gantt View**.
 Here at x-axis is time in nanoseconds.
 The y-axis represents CPU core and threads presented as `core number-thread number`.
 For example, `0-T1` in the top row represents CPU core number 0 and thread number T1.
 This view shows a task execution as an interval using a rectangle.
 Clicking on an interval bar will highlight that with yellow color.
-For example, in the following figure, the highlighted yellow box represents a task execution at CPU core 0 and thread location T-1 started at roughly 258M nanoseconds and ended at time roughly 272M nanoseconds.
+For example, in the following figure, the highlighted yellow bar represents a task execution at CPU core 0 and thread location T-1 started at roughly 258M nanoseconds and ended at time roughly 272M nanoseconds.
 ![Gantt and Utilization View](03.png)
 Its possible to zoom in and zoom out by scrolling in the gantt view.
 Scrolling in the y-axis will zoom vertically over the CPU core-thread locations.
 It also supports panning by clicking and dragging in both horizontally and vertically.
-The yellow lines represents parent-child dependency.
-For example the task `halide_hpx_for` is initiated by this task
+The yellow lines represent parent-child dependency.
+For example the task
-`/phylanx$0/variable$0$alpha/0$12$4`.
+`halide_hpx_for` is initiated by the task `/phylanx$0/variable$0$alpha/0$12$4`.
 It is possible to follow along the parent and show its other dependencies.
 ![Gantt and Utilization View](04.png)

 ### Utilization View
 At the top left is the **Utilization View**, which shows among the 16 CPU threads, how much are being utilized at a time.
 Here, the x-axis represents time in nanoseconds.
-It supports brush drawing, by mouse click-hold-drag-release, to highlight a specific time in this view and the gantt view (and other timeline views) will update accordingly.
+It supports brush drawing, by mouse click-hold-drag-release, to highlight a specific time in this view.
+The gantt view (and other timeline views) will update accordingly.
 It is also possible to drag a previously drawn brash horizontally.

 ### Selection Info View